 DISCUSSION

-The protest of the Indicated Shippers inappropriately raises extraneous issues and should be rejected as none of the items they raise were required by the Commission’s July 26 Order.
-Rather, the Indicated Shippers protest more accurately resembles a “wish list” of tariff changes they would like Transwestern to make in the context of this limited compliance filing.
+The protest of the Indicated Shippers is improper and should be rejected for two independent reasons.
+First, their protest inappropriately raises extraneous issuesthat go beyond the identified compliance items required by the Commission’s July 26 Order.
+Rather, the Indicated Shippers protest more accurately resembles a “wish list” of tariff changes they would like Transwestern to make in the context of this limited compliance filingThe Indicated Shippers expressly concede this point as to one of their requests by stating “that this step goes beyond what the Commission ordered Transwestern to do in the July 26 order.”
+Although their admission is narrow, it applies with equal force to each item they request.
 Transwestern complied with the directives contained in the July 26 Order in its August 10 Filing.
 As stated above, Transwestern modified its tariff and web sites to provide for specific identification of capacity that may be available only for periods of less than one month in length, and addressed concerns regarding the period for which operational capacity is awarded on its system by changing its internal procedure to provide that operational capacity be posted and contracted for one day at a time.
-In fact, the Commission’s policy precludes pipelines from making additional changes, such as those advocated here by Indicated Shippers, in filings made in compliance with a specific Commission order. [cite].
-The Indicated Shippers themselves acknowledge (at 5) that their protest “goes beyond what the Commission ordered Transwestern to do in the July 26 Order.”
-Given that Transwestern’s August 10 filing was in compliance with the July 26 Order and that Indicated Shippers’ protest raises extraneous issues, their protest is inappropriate and should be rejected in its entirety.
+Not only was it improper for the Indicated Shippers to attack Transwestern’s copliance filing for not going beyond the changes ordered by the Commission, it would have been improper for Transestern to use a compliance filing as a vehicle for making changes not specifically ordered. [cite].

+Second, the Indicated Shippers’ protest implicitly attacks the July 26 order itself by insisting that additional changes are necessary beyond those the Commission chose to impose.
+By attacking the order, the Indicated Shippers’ are, under another name, seeking rehearing of the July 26 order.
+As a request for rehearing, the Indicated Shippers’ pleading is woefully inadequate and its requested modifications unsupported.
+Accordingly, g the Indicated Shippers’ filing, whether interpreted as a protest or a request for rehearing, should be rejected in its entirety.

-[Should we address each point on the merits?]
-Notwithstanding that Indicated Shippers’ protest inappropriately alleges that tariff changes not required by the Commission’s July 26 Order be made in the context of a compliance filing, there is no merit to any of these suggested changes.
+[Should we address each point on the merits?
+I think you basically do below] Notwithstanding that Indicated Shippers’ protest inappropriately alleges that tariff changes not required by the Commission’s July 26 Order be made in the context of a compliance filing, there is no merit to any of these suggested changes.

 A. Transwestern posts available capacity, including capacity release, in one place on its web site.